embedded4ever/s390-tools/README.md

   The runtime requirements are: openssl-libs (>= 1.1.1) and libcurl.

-* opticsmon:
+* zpcimon:
-  For building opticsmon OpenSSL and the Netlink Library Suite (libnl3) are required.
+  For building zpcimon OpenSSL and the Netlink Library Suite (libnl3) are required.
-  Tip: you may skip the opticsmon build by adding `HAVE_OPENSSL=0` or `HAVE_LIBNL3=0`
+  Tip: you may skip the zpcimon build by adding `HAVE_OPENSSL=0` or `HAVE_LIBNL3=0`

 * osasnmpd: